cask/cask/README.md

     $ make unit

-Run the Ecukes tests with:
+To run the Ecukes tests, first start the fake ELPA server:

+    $ make server

+Then to run the tests:

     $ make ecukes